hungrypro7/hungrypro7/README.md

 ## 🙋🏻‍♂️ Introduction
 ### Thank you for visiting me. 👋
 ### Hello, my name is Chanyoung Lee.
-### I'm currently working as an autonomous LiDAR Perception Engineer.
 ### I'm interested in Autonomous Driving, Computer Vision, AI, Cloud Engineering and IoT.